Kachoc/CrowdEngine/README.md

 I tried to design things a bit seriously, so I split the project between the [engine library](CrowdEngine) and a [running application](RunApp) which loads the library.
+The engine uses [deferred rendering](https://en.wikipedia.org/wiki/Deferred_shading) in an extensible pipeline decomposed in several passes.

-Of course, implementing a full real-time engine is a tremendous task, and after a lot of work and 10k LOC down the road I had managed to get a lot of useful features, like scene managers, a mathematics library, an extensible pipeline divided in render passes, a light manager, a plugin for Maya, several shader instances, a noise generator, etc. However, I had to stop working on it the moment it started to become really interesting, because I started studying for my bachelor and didn't have time for side project.
+Of course, implementing a full real-time engine is a tremendous task, and after a lot of work and 10k LOC down the road I had managed to get a lot of useful features, including basic ressource management, scene managers, a mathematics library, a plugin for Maya, a noise generator, basic terrain generation, a lot of of utilities
+(logger, smart pointers, multithreading...), etc. However, I had to stop working the moment it started to become really interesting, because I started my bachelor and didn't have time for side projects.

 Still, working on this engine proved very fun and I learnt (really) a lot while doing so, both by implementing the engine and reading computer graphics papers, tutorials and blogs.
-The passion I grew for computer science at the time definitely influenced me later one when I had to choose my specialty while a student at *École polytechnique*.
+The passion I grew for computer science at that time definitely influenced me later on when I had to choose my area of specialization while a student at *École polytechnique*.